 AREAS OF EXPERTISE

-Radix is recognized as a worldwide leader in custom multiplex immunoassays development that improve the health, quality of life and safety of humans.
+Radix is recognized as a worldwide leader in custom multiplex immunoassay development that improves the health, quality of life and safety of humans.
 Radix has partnered with biopharmaceutical partners, clinical reference labs, and received the financial support of multiple federal agencies to achieve this goal.
 These agencies include the Center for Disease Control (CDC), the Department of Homeland Security (DHS), the National Institutes of Health (NIH) and the Food and Drug Administration (FDA).
-Contract awards from these government agencies have supported Radix designed and multiplex immunoassays development that detect sub-picogram amounts of multiple biothreat agents, virulence proteins, plant and bacterial toxins, and variants thereof, which cause serious human disease.
+Contract awards from these government agencies have supported Radix designed and multiplex immunoassays development that detect sub-picogram amounts of multiple biothreat agents, virulence proteins, plant and bacterial toxins, and variants thereof which cause serious human disease.
 Similarly, we have worked with biopharmaceutical companies interested in developing new anti-viral therapeutics and vaccines as well as clinical reference labs that examine vaccine efficacy through immune response monitoring.

 - Anti-drug antibody